-- Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements. - Design and fabricate components to extend the depth range of the Foro 1650 drill to 1850 m.
+- Continue investigation and modifications of the RAM 2 Drill to achieve the 100 m depth goal reflected in the system Science Requirements. - Establish the Science Requirements for retrieving sidewall ice samples at specific depths in an existing borehole without using an ice coring drill. - Create a feasibility paper for using shallow drill fluid columns for ice coring.